aws-samples/aws-database-acceleration-toolkit/docs/deployment_using_new_jenkins.md

 ![image](../docs/images/jenkins/setup-jenkin11.png)

 ## Step 4: Run pipelines to deploy DAT modules
-The below section describes steps for running `aurora-postgres-cluster-existing-vpc` module.
+The below section describes steps for deploying `aurora-postgres-cluster-existing-vpc` module using pipelines.
 The same steps are applicable for other modules also.

 ### 1. Deploy `aurora-postgres-cluster-existing-vpc` module